 What is conveyancing?

-Ensure this costs are included in your quote and are VAT inclusive before proceeding to avoid getting blindsided.
+Ensure this costs are included in your quote and are VAT inclusive before proceeding to avoid getting blindsided by the conveyancer.

 So how does conveyancing work?

-Once you receive and sign a letter of engagement from your solicitor, your conveyancer will inform all parties involved that they are now working on your case.
+Once you receive and sign a letter of engagement from your solicitor, your conveyancer will inform all parties involved (you, the seller and the mortgage lender) that they are now working on your case.

-After receiving the memorandum of sale your conveyancer will review the property information form and then begin searches on the property.
+After receiving the memorandum of sale your conveyancer will review the property information form (a standard property information form not to be confused with the property information form which you have to fill when getting a help to buy property) and then begin searches on the property.

-If they are satisfied they will then confirm the mortgage details with the lender.
+If the conveyancers are satisfied with all the searches then they will confirm the mortgage details with the lender.

 Complain about your conveyancer